car251290/Marvel-comic/README.md

 ## Functionality

 - Displays a list of Characters from the Marvel API, which can be sorted A-Z or Z-A
-- Clicking on a Character displays Character Info, including Character Name and Comics pertaining to that Character
+- Clicking on a Character displays Marvel information, including Character Name and Comics pertaining to that Character
 - Hovering over a Comic card reveals Comic Title, ID, Date of Release, and Issue Number

 ## Utilized